Microsoft Copilot vs. ChatGPT: What’s the difference?

 Microsoft Copilot

-Copilot Pro is similar to chat GPT Plus, in that it is designed for individuals who want to get more out of the Microsoft Copilot product.
+Replacing the former Copilot Pro tier, this is designed for individuals who want to get more out of the Microsoft Copilot product.
 It is a paid subscription billed monthly.
+Premium is for power users who want more Copilot access.

 Microsoft Copilot comes with many more versions.
 For example, there are Microsoft Copilot versions specifically for use with GitHub power platform service departments and sales organizations, to name a few.
 For a breakdown of all currently available Microsoft Copilots, please refer to our ebook, “Microsoft’s Copilots”.